downplay/downright/README.md

 ## Bugs and Issues

-There are lots right now!
-I will address many very soon, particularly:
+The roadmap for v1 is getting shorter, but here are the known issues/planned features:

+- Submenus are completely broken!
+- Handle layout better so menus don't go off the screen
 - Ensuring good cross-browser support (should be great, but needs testing)
-- Bugginess with positioning on the screen
 - Removing the outer <div> added by the provider
 - Additional entities - checkbox, etc.
-- More rendering customisation

 Please report any other bugs or issues on GitHub: https://github.com/downplay/downright